guybass/chunckerflow/README.md

 ## Acknowledgments

 ChunkFlow builds on research from Jina AI, ExplodingGradients, and the broader RAG community.
-Special thanks to all contributors and the open-source community.
+Built with passion for the neglected field of text chunking.

 ---